Thinkmill/manypkg/README.md

 - **internal package/workspace** - A package that is local/in the repo
 - **external package** - A package that is from a registry like npm
 - **range** - A [node-semver range](https://github.com/npm/node-semver#ranges)
+- **highest range** - The range which has the highest lower bound.
+If there are multiple ranges with the same highest lower bound, the range with the highest upper bound is the highest range.

 ## Checks